 When I was a kid, my Dad’s best friend was a miller.
-He had a water wheel set up on a little river and it provided the energy to crush wheat grains and turn it to flour.
+He had a water wheel set up on a little river and it provided the energy to crush wheat grains and turn it into flour.

-I was always fascinated by the amount of energy required to make that mill stone grind the wheat stalks into a fine powder.
+I was always fascinated by the amount of energy required to make that millstone grind the wheat stalks into a fine powder.
 Of course, it did not hurt that the miller’s wife was an amazing baker!

 I would spend entire afternoons watching the wheel turn.
 Then my dad’s friend, Maurice, would lift the heavy bags of flour to store them, then lift them again to load them on the truck, and one last time when he would deliver the flour to local bakeries and restaurants.

 The guy had arms bigger than my head!
 Pure muscle, zero fat.
 He definitely did not need any kind of gym to get his daily workouts!

 One day, my dad went over to help with the deliveries because Maurice was short staffed.
 All my dad had to do was help load the bags of flour in the van.
 The bags were 50 kg bags.
 That’s roughly 110 lbs.
 It’s heavy.
 Needless to say, my dad could barely move the next day!